Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Introduction

 As shown in Figure \ref{fig.structure}, our main contributions lie in both theory and algorithm.
-In this paper, we derive novel data-dependent generalization error bounds by making use of local Rademacher complexity and unlabeled data for vector-valued learning.
-A unified learning framework is further designed and solved by proximal gradient descent on the primal.
-Extensive experiments verify the effectiveness of the proposed algorithm and support the statistical findings.
+In this paper, we first define the general schema for vector-valued learning $f: \mathbb{R}^d \to \mathbb{R}^K$ by a linear estimator $f(\xx)=\WW^T\phi(\xx)$ with a nonlinear feature mapping $\phi: \mathbb{R}^d \to \mathcal{S}$.
+The general schema includes a wide range of machine learning algorithms, such as kernel methods, (deep) neural networks, random features, generalized linear models and so on.
+Then, we derive novel data-dependent generalization error bounds by making use of local Rademacher complexity and unlabeled data for vector-valued learning.
+A unified learning framework is further designed and solved by proximal gradient descent.
+Extensive experiments verify the effectiveness of the algorithm and support the statistical findings.

-\textbf{Theoretical Contributions.} We provide theoretical guarantees for learning vector-valued functions in both the kernel space and linear space.
-Instead of global Rademacher complexity, we exploit \textit{local} Rademacher complexity to improve the convergence rate of excess risk bounds.
-Unlabeled samples are used to reduce the estimate of local Rademacher complexity.
-Finally, unified excess risk bounds are established, for which we obtain, for the first time, data-dependent error bounds for semi-supervised vector-valued learning in both the kernel and linear space.
+\textbf{Theoretical contributions.} We provide theoretical guarantees for learning vector-valued functions in both the kernel space and linear space.
+Instead of global Rademacher complexity, we exploit \textit{local} Rademacher complexity to improve the convergence rate of excess risk bounds from $\mathcal{O}(1/\sqrt{n})$ to $\mathcal{O}(1/n)$, where $n$ is the number of labeled examples.
+Unlabeled samples are used to reduce the estimate of Rademacher complexity and the learning rate is improved from $\mathcal{O}(1/\sqrt{n})$ to $\mathcal{O}(1/\sqrt{n+u} + 1/n)$, where $u$ is the number of unlabeled examples.
+Finally, we establish the unified excess risk bounds, for which we obtain, for the first time, data-dependent error bounds for semi-supervised vector-valued learning from both the kernel perspective and linear perspective.
 To the best of our knowledge, these excess risk bounds are the tightest bounds developed so far for vector-valued learning and can be applied to various vector-valued tasks.